bilalmkhan/bilalmkhan.github.io/_posts/2020-08-29-analyzing-toronto-bike-share-data-with-tableau.md

 showVizHome=no&:embed=true"
 width="450" height="600" scrolling="yes"></iframe>

-**Third, the data strongly suggests that the 30-minute time limit does not pose a difficulty for regular users of the service.** The median bike trip duration for annual members is only 10 minutes.
+**Third, the data strongly suggests that the regular users of the service do not struggle in returning their bikes within the 30-minute time limit.** The median bike trip duration for annual members is only 10 minutes.
 75 percent of the bike trips by annual members are less than 15 minutes long, and 95 percent of the bike trips by annual members are less than 20 minutes long.

 <iframe seamless frameborder="0" src="
 https://public.tableau.com/views/BikeShareTorontoDistributionofTripDurationsforAnnualMembers/DistributionTripDurationsAnnual?: